-Policy value of quarantine tells the receiving server to quarantine the mail if not validated ie send the mail to spam folder.
+The policy value of quarantine tells the receiving server to quarantine the mail if not validated ie send the mail to the spam folder.

 “pct=100” Percent – This part tells the receiving server how much of their mail should be subjected to the DMARC policy’s specifications.

-Besides the above mentioned configurations in DMARC record, there are other configurations available for DMARC record which can be configured by Domain administrator.
-They include sp (policy for subdomains), ri (time interval between aggregate reports) and adkim (DKIM alignment).
+Besides the above-mentioned configurations in the DMARC record, there are other configurations available for the DMARC record which can be configured by the Domain administrator.
+They include sp (policy for subdomains), RI (time interval between aggregate reports) and adkim (DKIM alignment).

 Aggregate DMARC Reports:

-An organization which published DMARC records will receive aggregate reports via mails from various domains as part of mail security.
+An organization that published DMARC records will receive aggregate reports via mail from various domains as part of mail security.
 DMARC aggregate reports contain information about the authentication status of messages sent on behalf of a domain.
-With the reports an organization can see which emails are authenticating against DKIM and SPF and which emails are rejected.
+With the reports, an organization can see which emails are authenticating against DKIM and SPF and which emails are rejected.

-DMARC report mail contains reports in xml format.
-Below images shows the xml format structure and description.
+DMARC report mail contains reports in XML format.
+The below images shows the XML format structure and description.

-Next part of the report contains DMARC record information like from domain, dmarc policy status like reject or quarantine and percent of mails subjected to policy.
+The next part of the report contains DMARC record information like from domain, dmarc policy status like reject or quarantine and per cent of mails subjected to policy.

-When an organization requires mail services for business or transactional functions then DMARC is absolutely important for them to implement as this would prevent against social engineering attacks like mail spoofing.
-Below are few key reasons to implement DMARC in your organization,
+When an organization requires mail services for business or transactional functions then DMARC is important for them to implement as this would prevent social engineering attacks like mail spoofing.
+Below are a few key reasons to implement DMARC in your organization,

 - Publishing a DMARC record protects your brand by preventing unauthenticated parties from sending mail from your domain.
-This helps keeping the reputation of organization in high end.
+This helps keep the reputation of an organization in the high end.

-- configuring DMARC helps receiving mail servers determine how to evaluate messages that claim to be from your domain.
+- configuring DMARC helps to receive mail servers determine how to evaluate messages that claim to be from your domain.